-11.4 Infrastructure Development
+10.4 Infrastructure Development

 The upgrading, development and maintenance of local infrastructure are benefits that will extend far beyond the project's scope and lifetime.
-Also, during operation of the project there will camps that will be constructed with engineering standards at the site especially at Geita TC or within project camps

-11.5 Advantages for the Broader Community and Country
+10.5 Advantages for the Broader Community and Country

-The earnings of the project will in the final analysis it will contribute the following,
+The earnings of the project will in the final analysis contribute the following,

-- Creating a gender sensitive, learner-friendly school environment through investing in supportive structures in the school and community including trained school guidance counselors, stronger links with the community through Parent Teacher Associations and life skills training. - Supporting female students to avoid getting pregnant and dropping out of secondary school through measures that include - o Encouraging community awareness of risks for girls; and - Supporting safe passage and reducing the distance to schools to reduce the risks of gender-based violence on the way to school.
+- Creating a gender sensitive, learner-friendly school environment through investing in supportive structures in the school and community including trained school guidance counselors, stronger links with the community through Parent Teacher Associations and life skills training. - Supporting female students to avoid getting pregnant and dropping out of secondary school through measures that include - Encouraging community awareness of risks for girls; and - Supporting safe passage and reducing the distance to schools to reduce the risks of gender-based violence on the way to school.